Absolute Oz Jobs

 Day 2: Discover Sydney.
 Meet your guides and the rest of your group this morning and then head out on a guided walking tour of stunning Sydney.
 We’ll start with lunch (not included) at Darling Harbour, before hitting Circular Quay for the Harbour Bridge, Opera House and Botanical Gardens.
 This evening, get to know your group better with a welcome meal and drinks.

 Day 3: Info session & harbour cruise.
 Your day kicks off with an info session on working and travelling Down Under.
 Then we’re off for a private catamaran cruise around the harbour.
 Take in dazzling views, swim in the sparkling water and enjoy a classic Aussie BBQ lunch on deck.
 Tonight, hit the bars again with your new friends!
+Some travellers like to go out in the evenings for a meal and then carry on the party but there is no expectation to do so.
+If you prefer to chill and wake up with a clear head, then there are plenty of great options too!

 Day 4: Head to Beach Camp.
 Today we’re off to our beautiful Beach Camp in Port Stephens.
 Nestled in the pristine Aussie bush, 5 minutes from the beach, it’s the perfect escape from the city.
 Take a wander down to the shore, keeping an eye out for the tame camp kangaroos.
 Then share a pizza dinner with your buddies before some star-gazing on the beach.